The Allure of the Colored Diamond

 Colored diamonds’ first historical appearance was in the 2nd century when the Romans used them.
 Colored diamonds were also highly valued in India centuries ago.
 During this period, brown diamonds were for the warriors, and yellow diamonds were for the merchants.
 However, the kings and noblemen were the only people allowed to own the full range of colors, so these gems have always carried a level of notoriety.

 Colored Diamond jewelry was marketed in Australia during the 80s, playing a significant role in increasing colored diamonds’ popularity.
-The Argyle mine marketing campaign was the most famous colored diamond campaign at the time, but the mine dropped the campaign in the late 90s because they had achieved their goal of bringing awareness to the colored diamond.
+The Argyle Mine marketing campaign was the most famous colored diamond campaign at the time, but the mine dropped the campaign in the late 90s because they had achieved their goal of bringing awareness to the colored diamond.

 Celebrity Attraction and Popularity